RobertWHurst/OriginJS/readme.md

 - `*`: Wildcard uris will match any uri.
 - `:[name]`: Dynamic uris are a colon followed by a key name.
 Examples `:key`, `:user`, `:cake`.
-Dynaimc uris will capture the value of the uri they match and attach it the the uris array as a keyed value. `:key` becomes `urisArray.key`, `:user` becomes `urisArray.user`, `:cake` becomes `urisArray.cake`.
+Dynaimc uris will capture the value of the uri they match and attach it to the uris array as a keyed value. `:key` becomes `urisArray.key`, `:user` becomes `urisArray.user`, `:cake` becomes `urisArray.cake`.
 - `+`: Catchall uris will match any uri and anything that follows it.
 It can be used to setup things like 404 pages and other types of catchall pages.